PyryL/ds-project/docs/messages.md

 ## Fault tolerance

-The message to a node indicating that the receiver's neighbor is down:
+The message to a node indicating that the receiver's smaller neighbor is down (also greater neighbor when the crashed node was the greatest in the ring):

 * message type, one byte, value `30`
 * message total length, four big-endian bytes (value always `13`)